cfrist/wildfirecommons-documentation/docs/workspace/set-up.md

     - Cores: 1
     - RAM, GB: 16
     - GPU Type: Any
-    - Select Pre-Built Image: Minimal NDP Starter Jupyter Lab
+    - Select Pre-Built Image: Minimal Starter Jupyter Lab
     - Architecture: amd64

 3.Click on *Start* and wait for your server to start running.

-4.Once you're inside JupyterLab, at your left you will locate the NDP Extension.
+4.Once you're inside JupyterLab, at your left you will locate the Extension.
 Click on the *Wildfire Commons* button.

 5.In the extension, select your workspace using the dropdown menu.

 6.At the top of the extension, locate the *current folder*.
 By default, you will start in the `root/` folder, but keep in mind that files placed here **will not persist across sessions**.
 To ensure your work is saved for future sessions, switch to the `User_Persistent_Storage` folder.
-To do this, click on the *current folder* box, navigate to the desired folder (`User_Persistent_Storage`), and then click the NDP button to return to the extension.
+To do this, click on the *current folder* box, navigate to the desired folder (`User_Persistent_Storage`), and then click the Wildfire Commons button to return to the extension.

 7.Go to the third section of the extension, and click on *Clone into current folder*.
 This will clone the repo we added into our *current folder* (which is the `User_Persistent_Storage` if you made the change in the previous step, or the root if you did not).